jccsvq/mesomath/docs/source/intro.md

 This module is used to obtain lists of such numbers and ultimately build a SQLite3 database of them up to 20 sexagesimal digits.
 This database is used by BabN to search for regular numbers close to a given one.
 See the scripts: `createDB.py` and `test-hamming.py`.

-## `mesolib.py`

-This is a rather obsolete module, as its functionality has been moved to the methods of the `BabN` class.
-It can be safely ignored and will likely be removed in the future.
-In any case, please refer to the `test-mesolib.py` script.

 ## `npvs.py`

 This module defines the generic class `Npvs` for handling measurements in various units within a system.
 It is built using length measurements in the imperial system of units, from inches to leagues, as an example.
 This class is inherited by the `_MesoM` class which adapts it to Mesopotamian metrological use.
 The `_MesoM` class, in turn, is inherited by: